Hyperbolic Metric Spaces and Stochastic Embeddings: Preliminaries

 for all $x \neq y \in N$.
 The remainder of the proof will proceed as follows.
-We will prove that \begin{itemize} \item[(i)] there is a rough biLipschitz embedding $(\Hyp(U),\rho_U) \to (N,\rho_U)$ that is measurable and maps separable subsets to separable subsets, \item[(ii)] the identity map $(N,\rho_U) \to (N,\rho_U^N)$ is biLipschitz, and \item[(iii)] $(N,\rho_U^N)$ is 0-hyperbolic. \end{itemize} Since 0-hyperbolic spaces isometrically embed into $\R$-trees, the composition of the maps produced in these steps yields a rough biLipschitz embedding of $\Hyp(U)$ into an $\R$-tree that is measurable and maps separable subsets to separable subsets.
+We will prove that \begin{itemize} \item[(i)] there is a rough biLipschitz embedding $(\Hyp(U),\rho_U) \to (N,\rho_U)$ that is measurable and maps separable subsets to separable subsets, \item[(ii)] the identity map $(N,\rho_U) \to (N,\rho_U^N)$ satisfies the two-sided estimate $\frac{1}{3}\rho_U^N(x,y) \leq \rho_U(x,y) \leq (2\log(2)+1)\rho_U^N(x,y)$ for all $x,y \in N$, and \item[(iii)] $(N,\rho_U^N)$ is a 0-hyperbolic metric space. \end{itemize} Since 0-hyperbolic spaces isometrically embed into $\R$-trees, the composition of the maps produced in these steps yields a rough biLipschitz embedding of $\Hyp(U)$ into an $\R$-tree that is measurable and maps separable subsets to separable subsets.

 We begin with (i).
 The construction comes in two stages.
 We first define $U' := \cup_{k\leq k_0} (U \times \{e^k\}) \sbs \Hyp(U)$ and a map $\pi': \Hyp(U) \to U'$ defined by

 Obviously, this map is measurable, maps separable subsets to separable subsets, and satisfies